sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 > A discrepancy corresponds to a case where an entry has been marked as to be revoked, has been successfully remediated (remediation finalized with a closed status "Done") and yet is detected as still active upon data refresh.

+> When the resource on which a remediation is launched is no longer available in the current timeslot (the data relating to the resource has not been loaded), the entries will remain in "pending" status.
+In this case, the remediation administrator must force the status to "won't fix".

 ### Configuring the remediation strategy

 You can select for each individual application and each individual repository the remediation strategy that you want to apply.